Mo-Ashad/Portfolio/README.md

 i don't know why but today i am feeling tired i don't know what i am doing what's going with me i am feeling so bad for me for my mother hope. today i learning AWS lamda function
+And today i learn how to deploy our code on AWS lamda